wavefrontHQ/wavefront-sdk-doc-sources/java/wavefrontsender.md

 ## Overview

-You can send metrics, histograms, or trace data from your application to the Wavefront service using a Wavefront proxy or direct ingestion.
+You can send metrics, histograms, delta counters, or trace data from your application to the Wavefront service using a Wavefront proxy or direct ingestion.

 * Use a [**Wavefront proxy**](https://docs.wavefront.com/proxies.html), which then forwards the data to the Wavefront service.
 This is the recommended choice for a large-scale deployment that needs resilience to internet outages, control over data queuing and filtering, and more.
 * Use [**direct ingestion**](https://docs.wavefront.com/direct_ingestion.html) to send the data directly to the Wavefront service.
 This is the simplest way to get up and running quickly.

 Let's create a `WavefrontClient` to send data to Wavefront either via Wavefront proxy or directly over HTTP.

-> **Deprecated implementations**: *`WavefrontDirectIngestionClient` and `WavefrontProxyClient` are deprecated from proxy version 7.0 onwards.
+> **Deprecated implementations**: *`WavefrontDirectIngestionClient` and `WavefrontProxyClient` are deprecated from Wavefront proxy version 7.0 onwards.
 We recommend all new applications to use `WavefrontClient`.*

-* Use `WavefrontClientFactory` to create a `WavefrontClient` instance, which can send data directly to a Wavefront service or send data using a Wavefront Proxy.
+* Use `WavefrontClientFactory` to create a `WavefrontClient` instance, which can send data directly to a Wavefront service or send data using a Wavefront proxy.
 * The `WavefrontClientFactory` supports multiple client bindings.
 If more than one client configuration is specified, you can create a `WavefrontMultiClient` to send data to multiple Wavefront services.

-## Option 1: Sending Data via the Wavefront Proxy
+## Option 1: Sending Data via the Wavefront proxy

 ### Prerequisites

-Before you initialize the `WavefrontClient`, you must [set up and start a Wavefront proxy](https://docs.wavefront.com/proxies_installing.html).
+* If you want to send data via the Wavefront proxy, you must [set up and start a Wavefront proxy](https://docs.wavefront.com/proxies_installing.html), before you initialize the WavefrontClient.
+* Verify that you have the Proxies permission.
+For details, see [Examine Groups, Roles, and Permissions](https://docs.wavefront.com/users_account_managing.html#examine-groups-roles-and-permissions).

 ### Initialize the WavefrontClient